 Entering a competitive industry

 One of the biggest struggles when it comes to freelance journalism is how competitive of an industry it is.
-Due to the nature of this industry, a lot of people end up pursuing the same pitch call outs – you’ve got to get in there quick.
+Due to the nature of this industry, a lot of people end up pursuing the same pitch call outs.
+You’ve got to get in there quick.
 One of the biggest challenges after all is getting enough work, consistently, to be able to make a living from it.

 However, it’s important to remember that this industry is so competitive because of so many passionate writers out there, like me!
 In fact, seeing such passion is admirable, and inspires me to continue.